 3 weeks prior to the Defense

-- Ensure you have your external examiner's Skype username
+- Ensure you have your external examiner's Skype username for the visual feed.

 - It is highly recommended that you set up time prior to your defense to test the teleconference phone and Skype connection with your external examiner.
 You can arrange this with the Department Assistant.